Yoav666s/dnd-wiki/collections/_spells/nornfeld/1st-level/blow-of-wind.md

 attack: "STR Save"
 effect: "Prone"
 description: |
   You unleash a burst of forceful wind against a creature that hits you with a melee attack.
-The the creature must make a Strength saving throw.
-On failure, the creature is pushed 20 feet away from the you and falls prone.
+Both you and the the creature must make a Strength saving throw.
+On failure, a creature is pushed 15 feet away from the other, and the attacking creature falls prone.

-  **At higher levels.** When you cast this spell using a spell slot of 2nd level or higher, the distance the creature is pushed increases by 10 feet.
+  **At higher levels.** When you cast this spell using a spell slot of 2nd level or higher, the distance the creature is pushed increases by 5 feet.
 excerpt: "You unleash a burst of forceful wind against a creature that hits you with a melee attack."
 # header:
 #   overlay_image: /assets/images/spells/name/header.png